yangyinuo823/COT5405-Analysis-of-Algorithms-Project/README.md

 ### Algorithm Design Tasks
 - **Alg1** Design a Θ(mn) time Dynamic Programming algorithm for computing a largest area square block with all cells have the height permit value at least h.
-Alg2 Design a Θ(m3n
-3
+(Task1&2)
-) time Brute Force algorithm for computing a largest area rectangle block with all cells have the height permit value at least h.
+- **Alg2** Design a Θ(m3n3) time Brute Force algorithm for computing a largest area rectangle block with all cells have the height permit value at least h.
+(Task3)
-Alg3 Design a Θ(mn) time Dynamic Programming algorithm for computing a largest area rectangle block with all cells have the height permit value at least h.
+- **Alg3** Design a Θ(mn) time Dynamic Programming algorithm for computing a largest area rectangle block with all cells have the height permit value at least h.
-[Hint: For gradual progress and also partial credit you might consider working on a O(mn2 )-time algorithm design first.]
+[Hint: For gradual progress and also partial credit you might consider working on a O(mn2)-time algorithm design first.]
+(Task4&5)